jonpstone/jonpstone.github.io/_posts/2017-08-23-rails_the_late_great_roger_ebert_and_his_effusions.markdown

 end
 ```

 The within the home page's carousel, I called `@reviews.latest_review` (or `@reviews.second_latest_review` and so on, respectively, for the last four `Reviews` uploaded) and then chained on the attributes I wanted to display such as `title` or `writer.name`.
 This would mean that my client could upload the latest review via the app's **admin role** user interface and expect to see the latest review be the first featured item on the carousel when a visitor navigates to the app's landing page.
 Referring back to **Fig.1**, inside the model, below my uploaders, I wrote four class scope methods with the above titles and used `offset`, then`limit` and first to capture and isolate the particlaur `Review` I wished for the model to return.
-This was a long project and even though I had other reasons for it taking some time, I do feel that I spent perhaps too much time on it, while I still have Javascript ahead of me.
-That said, it was a great deal of fun, I learnt a ton and I certainly got a kick out of these scathing critiques!
+This was a long project and even though I had other reasons for it taking some time, I do feel that I spent perhaps too much time dwelling on details and appear - all while I still have Javascript ahead of me.
+That said, it was a great deal of fun, I learnt a ton and I certainly got a laugh out of these scathing critiques!